hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 for Science, 19*

 In particular, global environmental phenomena such as ocean acidification, or the reduction of ocean pH due to absorption of atmospheric CO2, and increasing marine heat waves are devastating marine life and thus ocean ecosystems.

-It is estimated that nearly **25% of the carbon dioxide (CO2) emitted by human activity since the industrial revolution has since diffused into the global ocean!** Although the ocean acts naturally as a carbon sink, this excess carbon dioxide results in hypercapnic (high CO2) conditions leading to disruption in the carbon cycle - hydrogen ions in seawater (the H in H2O) disassociates, increase the amount of free H+ in the seawater.
-Elevated hydrogen ions (H+) **decreases pH**.
-Similar to the 'buffering' role of the ocean for atmospheric gases, the ocean also buffers against low pH conditions, however this **compromises the availability of calcium and ability to uptake calcium for hard shell organisms!**
+>It is estimated that nearly 25% of the carbon dioxide (CO2) emitted by human activity since the industrial revolution has since diffused into the global ocean!

+Although the ocean acts naturally as a carbon sink, this excess carbon dioxide results in hypercapnic (high CO2) conditions leading to disruption in the carbon cycle - hydrogen ions in seawater (the 'H' in H2O) disassociates from a bound state, increasing the amount of free H+ in the seawater.
+Elevated hydrogen ions *decreases pH*.
+Similar to the 'buffering' role of the ocean for atmospheric gases, the ocean also buffers against low pH conditions, however the excess amount of free hydrogen ions *compromises the availability of calcium and calcium uptake for hard shell organisms!*

 <p align="center">
 <img src="Geoduck_aquaculture.assets/OA_slide_2.jpg" width="500">